transient-haskell/axiom/README.md

 Axiom is in the process of becoming a Server-side as well as Client-side library for creating Web application.
 The last release support page templates for the creation of server-side content.

-In the future it will manage routes in the server side besides client side, and will generate dinamic HTML content in the server as well as in the client.